The Saul and Ruth Levin Educational Enrichment Grant

 The Grant is open to all students currently majoring in one of three classics tracks at Binghamton University (Classics, Greek and Latin; Latin; Classical Civilization).
 Those considering a major should formally declare with the assistance of the Undergraduate Director to be eligible to submit an application by the deadline below.

-Please consider putting together a proposal of up to 600 words, due date, Friday, December 15, 2017.
+Please consider putting together a proposal of up to 600 words, due date, November 30, 2018.
 For more information see below.
-But you're also encouraged to contact Andrew Scholtz, our Undergraduate Director for Classics (email@example.com), or John Starks, our Departmental Chair (firstname.lastname@example.org).
+But you're also encouraged to contact Andrew Scholtz - email@example.com or John Starks - firstname.lastname@example.org

 Previous Grant Recipients: